otrv4/otrv4/otrv4.md

 ### Protocol events

-The following sections will outline the actions that the protocol should implement.
+The following sections outline the actions that the protocol should implement.

-Note:

-* The receiving instance tag must be specified and should match the instance tag the client uses to identify itself.
-Otherwise, the message should be discarded and the user optionally warned.
-Nevertheless, the Identity Message may not specify the receiver's instance tag.
-In this case the value is set to zero.
-* The protocol is initialized with the allowed versions (3 and/or 4).
+Note that the protocol is initialized with the allowed versions (3 and/or 4).

 #### User requests to start an OTR conversation